 The bound volume was originally in the Nova Scotia Legislative Library and circa 1882 was given to T.B.
 Akins, commissioner of public records for Nova Scotia, by Judge L.M.
 Wilkins.
 It came to the Archives in 1931.

 Consists of records created and accumulated by Deschamps, primarily documenting his activities at Fort Edward.
-Fonds includes a bound volume containing correspondence relating to the Acadians; lists of Acadian prisoners and native families residing near Fort Edward; and other material relating to Deschamp's various appointments, First Nations commerce and trade, Treaty of 1760, and settlements in Kings County.
+Includes a bound volume containing correspondence relating to the Acadians; lists of Acadian prisoners and Mi'kmaq families residing near Fort Edward; and other material relating to Deschamp's various appointments, First Nations commerce and trade, Treaty of 1760, and settlements in Kings County.

 * View of Fort Edward in Piziguit River, Nova Scotia by Capt.
 John Hamilton c.
 1753.
 Courtesy Library and Archives Canada no. 2837703